 You can be searched on the spot, legally and without a warrant, if law enforcement officers believe that you are carrying a weapon.
 The courts have decided these body searches are legal because officers have a right to protect their own lives.
 If illegal drugs, weapons, or stolen cash or property are found by the police during a body search, that evidence can be used against you in a court of law.
 If the police have probable cause to believe that there’s evidence of a crime in your vehicle, any search they conduct will be legal, and any evidence the discover can be used against you.
 If the police impound your vehicle, they may search it legally without a warrant.

 It should go without saying that you should never attempt to bribe a law enforcement officer during a traffic stop.
 Do not try to “lighten things up,” either – the police will not appreciate your humor.
 Keeping your car relatively clean is also a good idea, because criminals sometimes hide guns or drugs under a pile of empty cups and take-out food wrappers.
 Do not allow anything on your windshield that might block your vision, and do not hang anything from your rearview mirror, either, because in most states that gives the police a legitimate reason to pull you over.
 Do not have loud music coming from your vehicle when an officer approaches it, either.

 When the flashing lights of a police car come on behind you, or when a law enforcement officer pulls alongside you and waves for you to stop, that officer does not know who you are.
 Police officers have been killed while conducting routine traffic stops, so be as friendly and cooperative as you can be.
 The officer that seems rude may simply be focused on exercising caution.
 Your cooperation can put an officer at ease, and many officers will appreciate it.
-In Southern California, those who want to learn more about their legal rights and those who have been charged with a crime as the result of a traffic stop will need to speak with an experienced Long Beach criminal defense attorney.
+In Southern California, those who want to learn more about their legal rights and those who have been charged with a crime as the result of a traffic stop will need to speak with an experienced Long Beach DUI attorney.